Rare Mastiff Dog Breeds

 Dogue de Bordeauxs require a lot of space and exercise to stay healthy and happy.

-Health issues that may affect them during their lifetime include hip dysplasia and heart conditions, which can be managed through regular veterinary care .and proper nutrition.
+Issues that may affect this breed during their lifetime include hip dysplasia and heart conditions, which can be managed through regular veterinary care and proper nutrition.

 Sadly, they have a relatively short life of between 5-8 years.